Richard Bott

 Richard Bott (born 1968) is a minister of the United Church of Canada who served as the 43rd Moderator of that church from 2018 to 2022.

 Early life and education

 Bott was born in Marathon, Ontario and grew up there.
-Following graduation from high school, he attended University of Ottawa, where he earned his Bachelor of Social Sciences degree in 1990.
+Following his graduation from high school, he attended University of Ottawa, where he earned his Bachelor of Social Sciences degree in 1990.
 He then earned his Master of Divinity (M.Div.) degree from Queen's University in 1994.